 Who here loves cornbread?!
 This is another recipe I really didn’t like as a kid, but absolutely love now!

-Add flour, sugars, salt an baking powder.
-Sti in egg and vegetable oil until well combined.
+MAKE BATTER.
+Add flour, sugars, salt and baking powder.
+Stir in egg and vegetable oil until well combined.
 Pour batter into prepared pan.

 - 1 c milk